TuanDao2002/ios-learning/README.md

 # ios-learning
-This repository is for learning IOS\n
+This repository is for learning IOS
 All exercises will be here